 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 This decad is explained by AzhwAr in the pristine manner (without any defect) about emperumAn who does not have the defects of hesitating (to bless the devotees) on seeing his own greatness and failing them on seeing their faults.
 Those who can learn this decad among the thousand pAsurams from thiruvAimozhi will not be born in material realm.

-[thIthu, avam, Etham are all synonyms for defect] These are also explained as: thIthu – defect in emperumAn who consumes these pAsurams, avam – defect in the compiler of these pAsurams, Etham – defect in the pAsurams.
-None of these exist.
+[thIdhu, avam, Edham are all synonyms for defect] These are also explained as: thIdhu – defect in emperumAn who consumes [enjoys] these pAsurams, avam – defect in the compiler of these pAsurams, Edham – defect in the pAsurams.
+None of these exists.